Jón Arnór Stefánsson

 Jón Arnór Stefánsson (born 21 September 1982) is an Icelandic basketball player and a former member of the Icelandic national team.
-One of Iceland's most successful athletes of the early 21st century, he was the Icelandic Sportsperson of the Year in 2014 and was a 12-time Icelandic Male Basketball Player of the Year.
-A three time Úrvalsdeild Domestic Player of the Year, he won the Icelandic championship five times and the FIBA Europe League once.
+One of Iceland's most successful athletes of the early 21st century, he was the Icelandic Sportsperson of the Year in 2014 and a 12-time Icelandic Male Basketball Player of the Year.
+A three-time Úrvalsdeild Domestic Player of the Year, he won the Icelandic championship five times and the FIBA Europe League once.
 He spent most of his career in Spain, Italy and Iceland, winning the Italian Basketball Cup in 2006 and the Icelandic Cup in 2017.

 High school career

 Jón Arnór attended Artesia High School in Lakewood, California from 1999 to 2000.
 His stay was cut short when allegations rose that he and teammate Jack Michael Martínez had been illegally recruited by coach Wayne Merino.
 In the end Artesia's basketball program was stripped of two championships and Merino, Artesia's coach for thirteen seasons, was fired.
-Jón returned to KR in time for the 2000 Úrvalsdeild karla playoffs and helped the club win the national championship.

 Professional career

+Following his high school career, Jón returned to KR in time for the 2000 Úrvalsdeild karla playoffs and helped the club win the national championship.
+He played with KR until 2002, when he joined TBB Trier.

-He won the FIBA EuroCup title in 2005 with BC Dynamo Saint Petersburg.
-He was a member of the NBA's Dallas Mavericks from 2003 to 2004, but he spent the whole season on the injury list and never played a regular season or playoff game with them.
+After going undrafted in the 2003 NBA draft, he signed with the Dallas Mavericks for the 2003-2004 season, but he spent the whole season on the injury list and never played a regular season or playoff game with them.

+In 2005, he won the FIBA EuroCup title with BC Dynamo Saint Petersburg.

+Return to Iceland

-On 30 April 2017 Jón Arnór won the Icelandic championship for the third time with KR and was named the 2017 playoffs MVP.
+In 2016, Jón Arnór returned to Iceland and joined KR.
+On 30 April 2017, he won the Icelandic championship for the third time with KR and was named the 2017 playoffs MVP.
 On 28 April 2018 Jón Arnór won his fourth Icelandic championship after KR defeated Tindastóll in the Úrvalsdeild finals.
 In November 2018, Jón Arnór announced that he would retire after the 2018-2019 season.

 On 4 May 2019 Jón Arnór won his 5th national championship after KR beat ÍR in the Úrvalsdeild finals 3-2.

-In August 2020, Jón Arnór signed with KR Reykjavík rivals Valur.
+In August 2020, Jón Arnór signed with KR rivals Valur.

 He announced his retirement from professional basketball following Valur's 2-3 loss against KR in the first round of the Úrvalsdeild playoffs.

 In January 2022, Jón Arnór returned to the floor with KR-b in the Icelandic third-tier 2. deild karla.